National DNA Data Bank

 The legislation also included a limited retroactive scheme under which some offenders convicted before the date the DNA Identification Act came into force were eligible to have their DNA profiles included in the National DNA Data Bank.
 Inclusion was not automatic.
 The Crown had to apply to a provincial court judge and the judge had the discretion to make the order or to deny making it.
 Only an offender who had been declared a dangerous offender; or had been convicted of two murders committed at different times; or had been convicted of two sexual offences committed at different times and was still under sentence at the time an application was made to the court would be eligible under the retroactive scheme.

 Bills C-13/C-18, which amended Canada's DNA data bank legislation, came into force on January 1, 2008.
-Bill C-13 expands the retroactive provisions of the Criminal Code so that:
+Bill C-13 expanded the retroactive provisions of the Criminal Code so that:

 - all persons convicted before June 30, 2000 of murder, manslaughter or a sexual offence, and who are still under sentence, could be included in the National DNA Data Bank; and

-The amended legislation has resulted in the addition of some 3,200 convicted offenders in the National DNA Data Bank.
+The retroactive provision resulted in the addition of approximately 3,200 convicted offenders in the National DNA Data Bank in 2008.

 In addition, Bills C-13/C-18 expanded the scope of existing DNA legislation and improved the procedures surrounding the collection and management of DNA evidence contained in the data bank.